-The following Corporate Crime guidance note Produced in partnership with Eric Metcalf of Monckton Chambers and Carolina Bracken of 5 Paper Buildings provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Eric Metcalf of Monckton Chambers and Carolina Bracken of 5 Paper Buildings provides comprehensive and up to date legal information covering:

-The Investigatory Powers Act 2016 (IPA 2016) received Royal Assent on 29 November 2016 and overhauls the legal framework governing the use of covert surveillance by public bodies, a framework which was largely, but not exclusively, set out by the Regulation of Investigatory Powers Act 2000 (RIPA 2000).
+The Investigatory Powers Act 2016 (IPA 2016) received Royal Assent on 29 November 2016 and overhauled the legal framework governing the use of covert surveillance by public bodies, a framework which was largely, but not exclusively, regulated by the Regulation of Investigatory Powers Act 2000 (RIPA 2000).

 The timing of IPA 2016 receiving Royal Assent is significant.
 The government needed legislation to replace sections 1 and 2 of the Data Retention and Investigatory Powers Act 2014 (DRIPA 2014), which were subject to a sunset clause and were repealed on 31 December 2016.

 The IPA 2016 was brought into force incrementally between 2016 and 2020 with almost all provisions now in force.